NCBI Bookshelf. A service of the National Library of Medicine, National Institutes of Health.

 Calcifications of the basal ganglia may result from the following:

 • Necrosis of neural tissue caused by traumatic, toxic, or physical insults.
-These include but are not limited to perinatal anoxia, Rh incompatibility, carbon monoxide intoxication, mercury and lead poisoning, exposure to ionizing radiation, and methotrexate therapy.
+These include but are not limited to perinatal anoxia, Rh incompatibility, vitamin D and carbon monoxide intoxication, mercury and lead poisoning, exposure to ionizing radiation, and methotrexate therapy.

 • Celiac disease.
 Although intracranial calcifications have been described, the calcium deposits are mainly occipital.
 Other neurologic manifestations can include cerebellar ataxia, epilepsy, and peripheral neuropathy.

 • Normal aging.
-Calcification of the basal ganglia is an incidental finding in about 0.3%-1.5% of brain CT scans, especially in aged individuals (age therefore being the most common cause).
+Calcification of the basal ganglia is an incidental finding in about 0.3%-1.5% of brain CT scans, especially in elderly individuals.
 Microscopic calcifications can be observed in the globus pallidus and dentate nucleus in up to 70% of autopsy series.
-These calcifications are generally confined to the globus pallidus and do not have associated clinical findings [Forstl et al 1992].
-Basal ganglia calcifications in the aged have been associated with psychotic symptoms [Ostling et al 2003].
+These calcifications are generally confined to the globus pallidus and do not have associated clinical findings [Förstl et al 1992].
+Basal ganglia calcifications in the elderly have been associated with psychotic symptoms [Ostling et al 2003].

 Management